anmarcek/jpictura/README.md

 });
 ```

 :bulb: You may notice that the rectangular red image was stretched to fill in the given space because its aspect ratio is within limits and no cropping occured.
-The image with canoeists on the other hand was not stretched due to the fact it would be cropped in such a case.
+The image with water polo players on the other hand was not stretched due to the fact it would be cropped in such a case.

 ***